 Sometimes it's needed to create several sheets with the same formatting.
-E.g., to create a workbook where content of a particular sheet is sales in a particular month.
-Hard way is to create one sheet, format it and then copy all formatting between sheets manually.
-Easy way is to group several sheets and format all of them simultaneously.
+E.g., to create a workbook where the content of a particular sheet is sales in a particular month.
+A hard way is to create one sheet, format it, and then copy all formatting between sheets manually.
+The easy way is to group several sheets and format all of them simultaneously.

 To group sheets, click one of the tabs that you want in the group and press the Ctrl key.
 With the Ctrl key held down, click the remaining tabs in the intended group of sheets.
 All the grouped sheets tabs will turn white, and the indicator [Group] will appear in the title bar after the workbook name:

-You can group all the sheets in a workbook by right-clicking any sheet tab and choosing Select All Sheets from the shortcut menu:
+You can group all the sheets in a workbook by right-clicking any sheet tab and choosing Select All Sheets from the popup menu:

-To ungroup grouped sheets, click a sheet tab outside of the group, or right-click any of the grouped tabs and choose Ungroup Sheets from the shortcut menu.
+To ungroup grouped sheets, click a sheet tab outside of the group, or right-click any of the grouped tabs and choose Ungroup Sheets from the popup menu.

 The following items point out things that happen on all sheets when sheets are grouped:

 - Almost any type of formatting (including text, column, row, and cell), including the removal of formatting